pkitazos/allocation-app/SETUP.md

 - make a copy of the `.env.example` file, rename it to `.env` and fill in the provided ID_KEY

-- once the domain is configured, change the relevant marked environment variables
+- run `make setup-dev` to build and run the development database and app containers

-- run `make setup` to build and run the database and app containers
+- run `make setup-prod` to build and run the production database and app containers

 - run `make data` to seed the database with the necessary evaluator data